nldd419/Reason/README.md

   Calculating ( 1 / 2 )...

   After that, you can retrieve the value using 'Result.Whether' method which takes some callback arguments.
-  One is called when success, another is called when fail.
+  One is called when success, another is called when failure.

     result.Whether(
     (val) =>